RunestoneInteractive/httlads/_sources/WorldFacts/exploratory_data_analysis.rst

 Developing Fluency
 ------------------

-Pandas will only become a part of your daily workflow when you develop fluency with the basics.
-You need to be able to do easy queries without having to think hard about the syntax.
-The only way to accomplish this is through repetition: lots of repetition, and ideally that repetitive practice is spread out over time.
+As we saw, Pandas can be very useful and powerful.
+It was probably a lot to take in, but if you develop fluency in the basics it can be part of your daily workflow.
+Queries is a big part of Pandas, therefore, you should strive to make simple queries without having to think about the syntax.
+This can be achieved by lots of practice and repetition.

 That doesn’t mean you can't go on and do lots of much harder things, it just means that it will take longer at first, as you have to go back and review